needle-mirror/com.unity.recorder/Documentation~/KnownIssues.md

 **Workaround:** If you need to record a Beauty pass with TAA enabled on your recording camera, you should record it through its own recording session, separately from any other AOVs.

-#### Images vertically flipped on OpenGL with Unity Editor 2021.2

-**Known issue:** On OpenGL hardware, with Unity Editor 2021.2, the recorded output is vertically flipped for all input sources.

-**Workaround:** In the Recorder properties, enable the **Flip Vertical** option, and then start a new recording.
-Note that this option is not available if you are using the Game View as the source of the recording.
-To solve this, you can still use a Targeted Camera as the source instead of the Game View.

 <a name="360-view"></a>
 #### 360 View recording issues and limitations